fuse-box/fuse-box/README.md

 ### Extensive plugins

 Have an idea in mind?
 Just develop a plugin, it's extremely easy to make one.
 Besides, we have [a few plugins](#built-in-plugins), that will help you get started.
 Want to develop one?
-Read-up [here](#plugin-api)
+Read up [here](#plugin-api)

 ## How FuseBox works?!